 The fort is a live-in fortified city and one of the largest in the world.
 It really takes you back in time where people would be living inside the fort, trading and going about their everyday business.
 I recommend staying in a guesthouse inside the fort.
 It is convenient and an awesome experience.
 Inside the fort are some spectacular temples which you must visit.
 Also there are many roof top guest houses where you can grab a chai and enjoy the view over Jaisalmer.

-You won’t feel like you are about to get scammed on every street corner here in Jaisalmer, unlike Delhi and Jaipur.
+Plus, you won’t feel like you are about to get scammed on every street corner here in Jaisalmer, unlike Delhi and Jaipur.
 It was my favourite city in Rajhastan state.

 Dhobi Ghat – Mumbai